appwebtech/Admin-API-Blog-Backend-/README.md

 ### Hashed Password

 My DB's use SHA-256 storage of passwords and even though I may maintain some client servers, there is no way I can access user passwords as they are stored as a hash.
-To crack an hash algorithm a black hat hacker would need to find a collision within the hash using a preimage attack, possibly with the help of a cryptographic hash function.
+To crack an hash algorithm a blackhat hacker and his shenanigans would need to find a collision within the hash using a preimage attack, possibly with the help of a cryptographic hash function.
 That would take O(2^n/2) time in case of integers where n ∈ ß (ß = Length of hash fn in bits)

 SHA-2 outputs 512 bits and thus would take O(2^256) times.
 That means that if you had particulates of wheat flour numbering 1e+80, they would estimate to 1.185711e+80 which can give a sense of what O(2^256) means.